wlonk/arcadia/arcadia.md

 Sometimes, you just need to know what another character is thinking.
-You can look into another character's heart and ask one of the questions below one time per session per point of relationship strength you have with them.
+You can look into another character's heart and ask one of the questions below one time per session per point of connection strength you have with them.

   * Is your character speaking the truth?
   * What does your character wish I would do?